Intel's Massive 18-core Core i9 Chip Starts a Bloody Battle For Enthusiast PCs

 It's actually a 21-core processor, but three of them are disabled.

-Way to price yourselves out of the market (Score:2)
+Way to price yourselves out of the market (Score:3)

 CPUs @ $999 - $1,999 = DOA, way too expensive.